Search: 4538 results

 To whom I answered, that it is not a custom by Romans to give any man freely for destruction, before the man being accused has the accusers in person, and receives an occasion of defense about the accusation.

-I have nothing definite to write to my lord about him.
-Therefore, I have brought him before all of you, and especially before you, King Agrippa, so that after this examination is over, I may have something to write.
+Yet, I have nothing definite to write our Sovereign about him.
+So I have brought him before all of you, especially before you, King Agrippa, to get from your examination something to put in writing.

 Then Agrippa said to Paul, "You have permission to speak about yourself."
 So Paul, with outstretched arm, proceeded to make his defence.

-since they have known about me for a long time, if they are willing to testify, that I lived as a
+They have known about me for a long time, if they are willing to testify, that I lived as a Pharisee according to the strictest sect of our religion.

 to which our whole twelve tribes serving incessantly day and night hope to arrive; about which hope, O king, I am accused of the Jews.